ninjasphere/go-builder/README.md

 go-builder {build-cmd} {args..}
 ```

+go-builder will run its arguments as a command within the docker container after establishing various bind mounts, environment variables and the working directory.

-To start a bash shell within the container:
+For example, to start a bash shell within the container:

 ```
 go-builder bash